In recent years, a multitude of new engagement channels have emerged and the use of digital communication has sky-rocketed.

 Live chat enables businesses to provide sterling customer service in real time, helping to ease customer tension with efficient problem solving.

-Offered in conjunction with live chat, cobrowsing is a fantastic way to offer your customers the highest level of customer support.
+Offered in conjunction with live chat, cobrowsing is a fantastic way to offer your customers enhanced customer support.

 Often used in conjunction with live chat, organisations are now using video chat to engage with their online customers face-to-face.